 Last but certainly not least, one in-vitro human study suggests that high temperature in gonads may impair the synthesis process of DNA, RNA, and protein.
 In other words, when it’s hot the human male genitals have a hard time doing their job and, thus, produce less testosterone.
 The same study also claims that the optimal temperature for the male human testis to function properly is between 31 to 36oC (87 to 96oF).

-The Final Verdict On Cold Shower Testosterone
+The Final Verdict On Cold Water and Testosterone

 Refuse to lead a life where toasty-warm showers get replaced by icy cold ones?
 You might need to reconsider.
 No one said that taking cold showers should be your only option.
 However, rinsing your body, and especially your genitals, with cold water is not that bad once in a while as heat seems to be a major testosterone anti-booster.
 Keep in mind, though, that science proves the effects are not instant.
 It may take some time for them to kick in.